 Here are 10 ways parents and caregivers can encourage active play:

 - Balance sedentary play (such as reading together) with an activity that requires movement such as tag, jumping rope or hopscotch.

-- Choose a child care center that makes safe, active play a priority.
+- When and if children attend a child care center, choose one that makes safe, active play a priority.

 - Set aside time each day for active play together, perhaps tossing a ball, having a dance party or taking a walk after a family meal.

 - Designate an inside and an outside area that's safe, where your child can freely jump, roll and tumble.

 - Encourage children to try a new physical activity.

 - Give children toys that encourage physical activity such as balls, kites, hula hoops, Frisbees and jump ropes.